Martos/T4M/README.md

 ## Installation
 Installing the T4M mod is extremely simple:
-> Drag the (DLL)[https://www.mediafire.com/download/9p1zcena5seqfzp/T4M_r45_%5BRelease%5D.rar] from the RAR into World at War's root directory
+> Drag the d9d9.dll into World at War's root directory

 ## Developers:
 - DidUknowiPwn